 - Transportation outside of scheduled itinerary, If you require any ground transportation outside of the scheduled itinerary, any costs incurred will be your responsibility; however, we can aid in securing transportation and we will do everything in our power to ensure your safe travel.

 Day 1, Sunday, Arrival Day

-Arrive at SCL Airport by 10am, once the whole team’s together we’re off to Farellones a village high in the Andes that we’ll be calling home for the next four nights.
-We’ll get moved in, get our gear ready, and have a nice dinner with plenty of time to discuss the week ahead.
+Arrive at SCL Airport by 10am, once the whole team’s together we’re off to La Parva, a village high in the Andes that we’ll be calling home for the next four nights.
+We’ll get moved in, get our legs warmed up with an afternoon shred, and have a nice dinner with plenty of time to discuss the week ahead.

 Day 2, Monday, Ride Valle Nevado, Short turns, T-bars and Pomas

-Valley Navado has some of the better lift systems in Chile, with beautiful views and friendly terrain we can use this inviting place to get our legs moving and dial in some skills for the rest of the week, here we will focus on: creating speed control through turn shape; hop turns for tight situations; and we’ll get friendly with some surface lifts (T-bars and Pomas)
+Valley Navado has some of the better lift systems in Chile, with beautiful views and friendly terrain we can use this inviting place to dial in some skills for the rest of the week, here we will focus on: creating speed control through turn shape; hop turns for tight situations; and we’ll get friendly with some surface lifts (T-bars and Pomas)

 Day 3, Tuesday, Ride El Colorado, Stability off piste, recovery techniques, more T-bars and Poma Lifts